MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 The delivery of a service often involves a direct interaction between the service provider and the customer.
 Service providers must often manage the customer experience, including communication, expectations, and quality control, to ensure that the service meets or exceeds the customer's needs and expectations.

 In business, services can play a critical role in building customer relationships and generating revenue.
 By providing high-quality services and building strong customer relationships, businesses can increase customer loyalty, generate repeat business, and differentiate themselves from competitors.

+### Service customer

+The entity that a service is being performed for is the *service customer* or *service account*.
+It's typically the company that is financially responsible.
+In Dynamics 365 Field Service, you specify the service customer in the **Billing Account** field.

+### Service location

+In field service scenarios where frontline workers travel to perform service work, the service location defines that location.
+A service customer can have many different service locations.
+In Dynamics 365 Field Service, you specify the location in the **Service Location** field.

+### Service resource

+In Dynamics 365 Field Service, a service resource is a person or equipment that can be scheduled to carry out or be used in the service delivery process.

+In Dynamics 365 Business Central, the term covers the people that provide the service, while the term *service item* covers the items that can be serviced.
+Dynamics 365 Supply Chain Management, the term *service object* covers the items that can be serviced.

 ### Shipment